-Guidelines to Keep in Mind for Blocking Board Surfaces:
+Guidelines to Keep in Mind for Blocking Board Surfaces

 Use the right surface for the task.
 A kitchen counter-top or a table padded with towels works fine for pieces that can be simply patted into shape.
 For items that need to be pinned out, such as lace shawls, you can try waterproof foam-core boards, an ironing board (for small pieces), or cork bulletin boards (covered with towels).
 Someone once suggested those interlocking rubber floor mats used for children’s play areas—I thought that was rather clever.

-- Make sure the surface is water-friendly.
+Make sure the surface is water-friendly.
 All blocking knitting methods involve water in some way, so make sure that water will not ruin whatever you are using.
 Note: This includes surfaces that may have dyes that might bleed through when wet!

 Make sure that the surface is easily accessible.
 If you have arthritis in your knees, a set of rubber mats on the floor may not be the best choice for you, especially for anything lacy that takes a long time to pin out.

-- Your blocking knitting surface has to be big enough for the biggest dimension of your knitting.
+Make sure your blocking surface is large enough for your project.
+Your blocking knitting surface has to be big enough for the biggest dimension of your knitting.
 You can’t really block half of a scarf at a time, so the top of the dryer won’t work well for large or long pieces.

-- The surface has to be something you won’t need to use for other things for a day or three whilst your piece is drying.
+Make sure the blocking area isn’t on a surface you use all the time.
+The surface has to be something you won’t need to use for other things for a day or three whilst your piece is drying.
 I’ve known some knitters to use their bed for blocking; this can be problematic if the knitting will take days to dry (unless you like sleeping on the floor).